smijeva/booksRS/README.md

 ![Simple model](https://github.com/smijeva/booksRS/blob/master/simple_recommender.png?raw=true)

-The second architecture is a recommender which is web-application(s) independent and therefore is able to gather data from multiple sources (web applications).
+The second architecture is a recommender which is web-application(s)-independent and therefore is able to gather data from multiple sources (web applications).
 The databases for books and ratings are possibly also independent, as they might be optimized differently (ratings database would require more frequent write operations).
 The recommender provides two types of API, one which is stable and second one which allows RS's A/B testing.

 ![Complex model](https://github.com/smijeva/booksRS/blob/master/complex_recommender.png?raw=true)